 When to use personal lubricants

-You can basically use lubricant whenever you feel like it.
+You can basically use lubricant whenever you feel like it, because it can level up your lust.
 But here are the situations where we think lubricant is most likely to be used:

 - When you need a little extra moisture.